How Teachers Can Work Smarter and Get Better Teaching Results

 There is a strange habit I’ve noticed.
 When we want to get more things done or get some aspect of our lives to be better, we instinctively start working harder!

 We tend to think that what worked before will get us even more results today.
 So what do we do?

 So you find yourself working harder because you feel as if there is so much more that you can do.

 We all have the same number of hours in a day.
 At some point, we can’t do one more thing.
 There is no time!

 I disagree with the idea of working harder especially when I’m not getting the results I want.
 Instead, I believe in focusing on the #1 thing that will move the needle TODAY.

 You want to provide your students with as much knowledge and experiences as possible.

 Maybe this sounds illogical especially when people are used to having to look busy every time.
 But this is about quality and better results.

-Sometime we focus on task that makes no difference thinking that if we look busy we are being productive.
+Sometimes we focus on a task that makes no difference thinking that if we look busy we are being productive.
 Appearance is not important here.
 That’s is why we see some teachers adding more learning material to their classroom courses when maybe they should be looking for better teaching methods or resources.